Canada's Study on Physical Activity Levels Among Youth-specific Questions

 Canada’s Study on Physical Activity Levels Among Youth is a study designed to collect comprehensive and accurate objective information on the physical activity levels of Canadians via pedometers.
-In 2005, 2006, 2007, 2008 and 2009 the study will collect data from children and youth aged 5-19.
+From 2005 to 2016, the study collects data from children and youth aged 5-19.

-Objective measurement of physical activity levels has never before been collected across Canada.
+Objective measurement of physical activity levels is used in this study.
 In the past we have relied on self-report data.
 The accuracy of these data is particularly a concern for children and youth who do physical activity in bursts that may not be accurately remembered.
 With fewer children playing outside, getting physical education and activity opportunities at school, and spending more time watching television and videos and using computers, it is time to get an accurate measure of how much physical activity children and youth are getting.

 The study is being conducted by the Canadian Fitness and Lifestyle Research Institute, a national not-for-profit organization dedicated to increasing the health and well-being of Canadians through physical activity.
 The Institute has been conducting national physical activity research since 1981.

-Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY) is supported financially by the Federal, Provincial and Territorial governments through the Interprovincial Sport and Recreation Council and the Public Health Agency of Canada.
+Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY) has been supported financially by the Federal, Provincial and Territorial governments through the Interprovincial Sport and Recreation Council and the Public Health Agency of Canada.

 Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY) is gathering information on the physical activity levels of Canadian children and youth.
 Objective measures are being taken by pedometers.
 A pedometer counts steps throughout the day and reports on the total number of steps taken.
 The brief parent telephone questionnaire for this study will collect data that will allow for grouping of the data by such things as age groups and province or territory of residence, NOT by an individual person or family or school.